-Gideon Appah is a mixed media artist whose work is influenced by the imagery and marks of temporary structures and informal signage of the socio-cultural/economic landscape of Accra’s urban spaces.
+Gideon Appah is a mixed media artist whose work is influenced by the imagery and marks of temporary structures and informal signage of the socio-cultural and economic landscape of Accra’s urban places and landscape.

 „My paintings embody what I believe to be a contemporary obsession with sexuality and recent pop culture, fused with various modes (anxiety, pleasure, violence, glamour, labor and death).
 All of which evoke a subculture within postmodern urban life in Ghana and relating to the rest of the world.“

-Gideon Appah was born in Accra in 1989.
+Gideon Appah was born in Accra, Ghana, in 1989.
 In 2012, he graduated with a BFA from The Kwame Nkrumah University of Science and Technology in Kumasi, GH.
-In 2015, he was awarded the 1st Merit Prize Award at the Barclays L’Atelier Art Competition in Johannesburg.
-The same year, he was chosen among the top ten finalists in Ghana for the Kuenyehia Art Prize for Contemporary Art, Accra, GH.
+In 2015, he was awarded the Merit Prize Award at the Barclays L’Atelier Art Competition Johannesburg.
+The same year, he was chosen among the top finalists in Ghana for the Kuenyehia Art Prize for Contemporary Art, Accra.
 His work has been exhibited in group and solo exhibitions in Africa and Europe.
 In 2020, Appah held the Art Dubai Residency, Dubai.
 He lives and works in Accra, GH.